ziaxgit/ArtQuest/README.md

 # [ArtQuest](https://artquest.vercel.app/)

-ArtQuest is a dynamic web application that allows art enthusiasts to explore, collect, and engage with a wide range of artworks and exhibitions using **[The Art Institute of Chicago](https://www.artic.edu/)** and **[The Cleveland Museum of Art](https://www.clevelandart.org/)** API's.
+ArtQuest is a dynamic web application that allows art enthusiasts to explore, collect, and engage with a wide range of artworks and exhibitions from **[The Art Institute of Chicago](https://www.artic.edu/)** and **[The Cleveland Museum of Art](https://www.clevelandart.org/)** API's.

 ## Table of Contents